// you’re reading...

-How Not to Run a Network
+How Not To Run A Network

 So, today I’m going through the motions of work.
 A lot of what I do, of course, is quite mindless.
 There’s some evaluation and some discretion involved, but really, it all starts to look the same after a while.